 Yes.
 You’ll all need to submit a group request.
 Make sure that everyone you want to live with is included in your request, even those who may already be assigned to the requested building and room type.
 Everyone if the group needs to submit an identical matching request.

-Group requests can only be completed if all those in the group have submitted a matching request and there is space enough that everyone can be reassigned.
-If we are able to complete the request, only those roommates listed in your request will be included in the reassignment.
+Group requests can only be completed if all those in the group have submitted a matching request and there is space enough that everyone in the group can be reassigned.
+If we are able to complete the request, only those roommates listed in your request will be included in the reassignment, so any previous roommates not included in your request will not be part of the reassignment.
 You’ll want to make sure everyone you wish to live with is entered into your request.

 Yes.
 Your housing assignment is made up of both your building and room type and any confirmed roommates.
 Since you are requesting a change in the latter, it is considered a reassignment and you and your roommate(s) should submit a group reassignment form to be placed together.